OpenWIS/excel2wis/excel2wisxml_manual_v1.7.md

 - **Attribute addition exception**
 [Attribute Value set to MD_Fields]
 The value read in _MD Fields_ is added as an attribute value at xpath location and not as a tag value.

+### Translations

+When a metadata is identified as translated some further elements are added (translation language and value) for each element translated in _MD Fields Translate_ sheet.
+For multivalue tags, these further elements are added for each occurence.

+# Empty descriptiveKeywords tags removal
+There are several descriptive keywords tags in the template.
+But not all of them are mandatory.
+Empty descriptiveKeywords are removed top down.

 # Warn messages
 Warn message can be displayed for each metadata in case where :